 This is a fact that is known widely enough that it is considered common knowledge and does not require a citation.

-The good news?
 If your statement is considered common knowledge, you can include it in your paper without creating a citation.
-Keep in mind though, that research papers showcase new ideas and analysis.
+Keep in mind, though, that research papers showcase new ideas and analysis.
 Common knowledge is acceptable to include, but make sure you mix in information from outside sources as well.

 Attributed Quote or Idea:

 While most writers remember to add references for direct quotes, they can sometimes forget to include references when adding paraphrases into papers.
-A free plagiarism site may only help these writers pinpoint passages, but the BibMe Plus tool also helps you develop accurate references in all types of situations.
-Quotes, paraphrases, full references: you name it, we do it, and we do it well.
+A free plagiarism site may only help these writers pinpoint passages, but the BibMe Plus tool also helps you develop accurate references, in Chicago citation style and many others, in all types of situations.
+Quotes, paraphrases, full references: you name it, our plagiarism checker does it, and does it well.